infotel4iarc/CanReg5-RestAPI/readme.md

   - One CanRegDAO is created for each api user that calls the API: see HoldingDBHandler
     - The dao are stored in a mps to avoid creating them at each call.
   - TODO: Errors have to be returned to the caller: validation errors, warning messages...

+### Worker
+If the file is imported using a worker, it will be stored.
+A worker is set to run every minute 5 to check the if there are file non-imported.
+If it is the case, the worker will import the oldest file among them.

 ## Ids
 - Delete technical IDs: remove technical ids in enter set methods because it generates automatic